Tributes paid to malaria victim aid worker Christi Kelly

 Keith Rickwood, a senior support worker at the Devon Youth Service, said she was "happiest helping other people".

-Tributes have also been left to Ms Kelly, also known as Belle to her friends, on her Facebook page.'Shining star'
+Tributes have also been left to Ms Kelly, also known as Belle to her friends, on her Facebook page.

 The charity Moving Mountains UK said Christi Kelly was taken ill last Tuesday and died the following day at hospital in Nairobi.